Cloudzero/cloudzero-uca-tools/README.md

       }
     }

-Each command also has its own set of command line options that will need to be provided as well
+Each command has its own set of command line options that will need to be provided as well

 ## Transmit
-UCA data transmission allows you easily send UCA data directly to the CloudZero API without having to write code.
-Prepare an input file with one or more correctly formatted JSON UCA records and quickly send it to the CloudZero telemetry API.
+`transmit` allows you send UCA data directly to the CloudZero API without having to write code.
+To use `transmit` you prepare in advance an [ND-JSON](http://ndjson.org/) formatted input file which contains one or more correctly formatted JSON UCA records as input.

 ### Help
     $ uca transmit --help